patrickfuller/patrickfuller.github.io/_posts/2013-06-02-modernizing-the-chemical-viewer.md

 ##What I Wrote and Why it's Different

-For the sake of speed, the open-source chemistry libraries out there are written in a fast compiled language (usually C++).
+For the sake of speed, the open-source chemistry libraries out there are written in a fast compiled language - usually C++.
 While speed is important, it comes with trade offs.
-In the case of code modernization, the standard web stack (HTML + Javascript) historically has not interfaced easily with a compiled language.
-There's good reason for this: when you navigate to a web site, your (client) browser does the work of HTML / javascript rendering, which frees up the server to serve many other clients.
+In the case of code modernization, the standard web stack historically has not interfaced easily with a compiled language.
+There's good reason for this: when you navigate to a web site, your browser does the work of HTML / javascript rendering, which frees up the server to serve many other clients.
 However, a compiled language, in its desire to be close to the machinery of a computer, is stuck on the server.

 There is a solution to this issue, which involves setting up something referred to as a "socket" for auxiliary communication.
 Historically, this was prohibitively difficult to do between client-side javascript and a server.
 Fortunately, things have changed.
-(Warning: this is about to get complicated.
-IF you're not interested in code, you can probably skip the rest of this paragraph) Recently, the folks at the [IPython](http://ipython.org/) project spurred the development of [pyzmq](https://github.com/zeromq/pyzmq), a Python implementation of [zeroMQ](http://www.zeromq.org/), which is a project that makes sockets *much* easier to use.
-It's great.
-Also recently, the HTML5 initiative has defined a protocol for [WebSocket](http://www.websocket.org/), which allow Javascript programs to open sockets for communication without using a Flash hack that required root access.
-There is a messiness involved with handling these implementations across browsers and operating systems; the answer to this is [socket.io](http://socket.io/).
-Finally, there needs to be a proxy to interface between the zeroMQ socket and the socket.io WebSocket.
-This "glue" is provided by [Tornado](http://www.tornadoweb.org/en/stable/), an asynchronous Python web framework and [tornadio](https://github.com/MrJoes/tornadio), a communicator between Tornado and socket.io.
-Combine this all with the Python wrappers available to the aforementioned chemical libraries, and you have a web-enabled system.

-*I'm going to draw a picture of this at some point.
-My attempt at doing this with boxes in powerpoint was plain terrible.*
+(Update June 2014: This has gotten MUCH easier).
+Most browsers now support HTML5 and the [WebSocket](http://www.websocket.org/) protocol.
+This allows many possibilities beyond standard HTTP requests, enabling programming patterns that were previously not possible.
+Using the [Tornado](http://www.tornadoweb.org/en/stable/) web framework simplifies Python-Javascript websocket communication, and then Python can interface with compiled server-side software.

 Here's the upshot: not only can we communicate between browser windows and the server, we can also split computational effort between the client and the server.